-- This Park is the historic site of Gloucester’s first settlers in 1623.
-They set up fishing stages on this land.
-The Park is home to Half Moon and Cressy’s beaches, with access to a sand volleyball court, a beautiful new playground, a baseball field, a basketball court, and tennis courts.
-There are plenty of picnic tables and cooking areas (bring your own grill), a privately owned restaurant that is open to the public, an information center and bathrooms.
-During the summer season, there are outdoor concerts, fireworks, and story telling for the children.
-Weddings, large group activities, and corporate outings need to make a reservation and obtain a permit before permission is granted.
-Wedding permits are available for $100 per permit, group outings for $50 per permit, and corporate outings or other similar activities for $250 per permit.
-Dogs are allowed in the park but not on the beaches.
-All dogs must be on a leash and owners must pick up after their dogs.
-Parking is available at $10 per vehicle on weekdays and $15 on weekends and holidays.
-There is also a dog park located in the parking lot of Stage Fort Park - for information please visit Gloucester Dog Park's
+This historic park is the site of Gloucester’s first settlers in 1623 who set up fishing stages on this land upon arrival.
+Stage Fort Park is home to Half Moon and Cressy’s beaches, with access to a sand volleyball court, a beautiful new playground, a baseball field, a basketball court, and tennis courts.
+There are plenty of picnic tables and cooking areas (bring your own grill), a privately owned restaurant that is open to the public, an information center, and restrooms.
+During the summer season, there are outdoor concerts, fireworks, and storytelling events for children, festivals, farmers markets, and several other events.

 Magnolia Woods Recreational Area